eng-dtarek/Enron_Dataset_Investigation/README.md

 ## Project Description

+The purpose of this project is to build a prediction model to identify POI from non POI in Enron dataset given some features using Machine learning algorithms to detect the underlying patterns for POI from the given features.
-I explored the [dataset](https://github.com/eng-dtarek/Enron_Dataset_Investigation/blob/master/my_dataset.pkl) to get an overview and define the outliers, used SelectKBest for features selection, applied multiple Machine Learning Algorithms [Gaussian Naive Bayes, Decision Tree, SVM], validated my analysis and used evaluation metrics to measure their performance.
+I explored the [dataset](https://github.com/eng-dtarek/Enron_Dataset_Investigation/blob/master/my_dataset.pkl) to get an overview and define the outliers, used SelectKBest for features selection, applied multiple Machine Learning Algorithms (Gaussian Naive Bayes, Decision Tree, SVM), validated my analysis and used evaluation metrics to measure their performance.
 The best resulted model achieved 85% accuracy, 0.43 precision, and 0.32 recall using Gaussian Naive Bayes. (for more details see this [documentation](https://github.com/eng-dtarek/Enron_Dataset_Investigation/blob/master/Enron%20Submission%20Free-Response%20Questions.pdf))

 ## Getting Started